LucDuponcheelAtGitHub/timeHybrids/README.md

 *Compositionality* is about *components*.

-Components can, starting from various *atomic components* be *composed* to *composed components* in various ways.
+Components can, starting from various *atomic components*, be *composed* to *composed components* in various ways.

 Compositionality comes in different flavors.